thiago95macedo/weth/addons/l10n_br_account_payment_brcobranca/README.rst

 This module is maintained by the OCA.

 .. image:: https://odoo-community.org/logo.png
-   :alt: Odoo Community Association
+   :alt: WETH Community Association
    :target: https://odoo-community.org

-OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.
+OCA, or the WETH Community Association, is a nonprofit organization whose mission is to support the collaborative development of WETH features and promote its widespread use.

 .. |maintainer-rvalyi| image:: https://github.com/rvalyi.png?size=40px